Independent review of decisions

 • exercise any power or function which VLA may delegate to them

-• hear and make a decision about any matter relating to VLA’s assignment of legally assisted matters to lawyers.
+• hear and determine any matter relating to VLA’s assignment of legally assisted matters to lawyers.

-An independent reviewer may review only the actual decision referred to them.
+Under section 35 of the Legal Aid Act, an independent reviewer must review only the actual decision referred to them.
 In doing so, the independent reviewer must comply with:

 • the Legal Aid Act